willy570/flutter_ui_concept_splash_login_screen/README.md

   video() {
     return {
-      "title": "Flutter Splash screen animation Application Design", "description": "Let's see how we can design a Food Delivery app UI and add some animation.", "day": 7,
+      "title": "Flutter Splash screen animation Application Design", "description": "Let's see how we can design a splash screen UI and add some animation.", "day": 7,
       "videoLink": "#"
     }